Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

   - Observe how rebates and retentions interact with price stabilization.
   - Derive potential **new revenue model** if rebate structure sustains arbitrage cycles.
   - if works, keep and delete all "y.|_|", if not, reconfigure.
+- [ ] Test all (and add more edge cases to drain pools/vaults) with malicious ERC20 smart contract code/etc from security/SecurityHardening.md, then add guardrails to failing tests.
-- [ ] Add Security Guardrails, then Re-fork bot repo and re-test...
+- [ ] Retest all spec tests then retest MEV bot repo then Re-test...

 ---